Brain-Development-and-Disorders-Lab/data-trap/README.md

 ## Usage

-`datatrap -s <source> -d <destination>`
+`datatrap -s <source> -d <destinations>`

 ### Source

 - `-s, --source`: The directory of the files that are to be transferred.
 This is optional, and if it is not specified, the tool will work with files from the current directory.

-- `-d, --destination`: The destination of the transferred files.
-This destination should exist, otherwise the utility will exit.
+- `-d, --destinations`: The destinations of the transferred files.
+One or more destination can be specified, and each destination should exist, otherwise the utility will exit.
 This option is required.